2600hz/kazoo/applications/crossbar/doc/metaflows.md

 Metaflows can be configured to be started without needing to attach them to a device, user, etc. You can configure default metaflows on an account or across the system.

-To start a metaflow handler for an account: `sup whapps_account_config set {ACCOUNT_ID} metaflows default_metaflow true`
+To start a metaflow handler for an account: `sup kapps_account_config set {ACCOUNT_ID} metaflows default_metaflow true`

-To start a metaflow for all accounts: `sup whapps_config set_default metaflows default_metaflow true`
+To start a metaflow for all accounts: `sup kapps_config set_default metaflows default_metaflow true`

 Now, this in and of itself isn't too useful